“Mercy, peace, and love be multiplied to you.”

 Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead… 1 Pe 1:3

 God will not turn a deaf ear to our need for mercy.
-Sin affects our relationship to the Lord.
+Sin affects our relationship with the Lord.
 When we confess our sin, God gives His mercy.